 Hill was coincidentally out of the house, and claimed, "If anyone or anything was his mistress, it was that Las Vegas hotel.
 I never knew Ben was involved in all that gang stuff.
 I can't imagine who shot him or why."
 Her underworld dealings had her take the stand increasingly as the years went on.
 In 1961, Hill was found dead in an Austria snowdrift, the victim of an apparent overdose of sleeping pills—although some speculate this too was a hit.

 Though Hill never made it as an actress, she did make it to the big screen in 1991, when Annette Bening portrayed her in Bugsy.

 9. Arlyne Brickman

 Born in 1933 to a Jewish family in East Harlem, Brickman grew up idolizing the glamor and thrills of Virginia Hill.
 "In my eyes, here was a broad that really made good," she later told biographer Teresa Carpenter.
 She worked for the mob as a numbers runner, drug dealer, and loan shark.
 Yet her Jewish heritage was an obstacle to rising up the ranks of the Sicilian-run crime syndicate.
-Still, the money and power was good enough to please her.
+Still, the money and power were good enough to please her.

 Years later, after a loan shark threatened her daughter, Brickman turned informant.
-Her spying and testimony ultimate led to the conviction of Anthony Scarpati and several associates for racketeering.
+Her spying and testimony ultimately led to the conviction of Anthony Scarpati and several associates for racketeering.
 In 1992, Brickman told her story in Mob Girl: A Woman's Life In the Underworld.

 10. Evelyn "Billie" Frechette

-She was later convicted for harboring a fugitive, and served two years in prison, during which Dillinger died.
+She was later convicted for harboring a fugitive, and served two years in prison, during which time Dillinger died.
 Upon her release in 1936, Frechette spun her criminal past into a new career, setting out on a lecture tour called "Crime Does Not Pay."
 She died of cancer 33 years later.